timostamm/protobuf-ts/packages/example-node-twirp-transport-client/README.md

 The client can be run against the example Twirp server in the directory "example-go-twirp-server".

-To run the client, execute `make`.
+To run the client, execute `npm start`.